Controlled KK-theory, and a Milnor exact sequence: Introduction

 gives a bijection from the set of path components of $\mathcal{P}(B)$ to the usual $K_0$-group of $B$.

-Now, assume for simplicity that $A$ is a separable, unital, and nuclear\footnote{The assumptions of unitality and nuclearity are not necessary, but simplify the definitions - see the body of the paper for the general versions.} $C^*$-algebra.
-Let $\pi:A\to \mathcal{B}(\ell^2)$ be an infinite amplification of a faithful unital representation\footnote{i.e.\ take a faithful unital representation on a separable Hilbert space, and add it to itself countable many times.
+Now, assume for simplicity that $A$ is a separable, unital, and nuclear\footnote{The assumptions of unitality and nuclearity are not necessary, but simplify the definitions - see the body of the paper for the general versions.
+The fact that the version we give here is equivalent to the general definition is a consequence of Proposition \ref{usa rep gives kl} and Remark \ref{kas rem}.} $C^*$-algebra.
+Let $\pi:A\to \mathcal{B}(\ell^2)$ be an infinite amplification of a faithful unital representation\footnote{i.e.\ take a faithful unital representation on a separable Hilbert space, and add it to itself countably many times.
 It turns out the choices involved here do not matter in any serious way.}, and use the composition

 of $\pi$ and the canonical inclusion of $M(\K)$ into $M(B\otimes \K)$ to consider $A$ as a $C^*$-subalgebra of $M(B\otimes \K)$.
 Having $A$ act as diagonal matrices, we may also identify $A$ with a $C^*$-subalgebra of $M_2(M(B\otimes \K))$.
 For a finite subset $X$ of $A$ and $\epsilon>0$, define